JamesUgbanu/Ecommerce-mobile-template/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-UX can be found [here](https://www.figma.com/file/h8Qh89sALKZK9Ru38NDg1u/E-Commerce-App-Design-(Community))
+UX design can be found [here](https://www.figma.com/file/h8Qh89sALKZK9Ru38NDg1u/E-Commerce-App-Design-(Community))

 ## License